"Oh, Mel. It didn't happen?"

 Ordinarily, Molly would not have been able to see that readout as she hazed out of sleep.
 It was on John's side of the bed, and was usually obscured by John himself.
 John wasn't there now, though the furrow Molly had sleepily rolled into was still warm.

 She struggled to focus.
 A pitiful, hoarse squeak from somewhere in the dark room; Casper had also woken, and decided that he wanted to be let out.
 He was scratching at the door.
-Molly rose, crossed the dark room, and opened it for him, watching his ghost-like form slip silently out the door and along the corridor.
+Molly rose and opened it for him, watching his ghost-like form slip silently out the door and along the corridor.

-He startled a little; then, seeing it was only Molly, he sighed.
+He startled a little; then, seeing it was only Molly, he exhaled.
 "Sorry," he said.
 "I didn't mean to wake you."

 "You didn't.
 Everything okay?"

 "Are they all right?"
-She went to his side to have a look, but all she could see of the house across the street was the amber light of a shaded lamp and the gauzy dimness of muslin curtains.
+She went to his side, but all she could see of the house across the street was the amber light of a shaded lamp and the gauzy dimness of muslin curtains.

 "He peeled off in the car a couple of minutes ago.
 They'll survive, I'm sure."

-Her hand fumbled at his side, searching briefly for his.
+Her hand fumbled briefly for his.
 She found it, and gave it a quick squeeze; he leaned in to peck her cheek, but there was something... automatic about it.